JaronAltares/JaronAltares/README.md

 # 𝐇𝐢, 𝐈'𝐦 𝐉𝐚𝐫𝐨𝐧 𝐀. 𝐀𝐥𝐭𝐚𝐫𝐞𝐬 <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

+## About Me
+I am a 2nd Year BS Information Technology student from New Era University who is passionate about exploring the world of technology.
+I find web and app development exciting because it gives me the opportunity to turn ideas into useful and interactive applications that people can enjoy and use every day.
+I enjoy learning new technologies, improving my coding skills, and challenging myself to create better digital experiences.
+By finishing this program, I hope to gain more knowledge and acquire valuable skill sets that I can use in the future to build innovative projects, grow as an IT professional, and contribute to the tech industry.

 ## 🎓 Education
 - **Bachelor of Science in Information Technology**
   New Era University